Section214/Custom-Front-Page/readme.txt

 Tested up to: 4.0
 Stable tag: 1.0.0

-Allows more control over the front page of your website
+Allows more control over the front page of your website.

 == Description ==